-Today’s recipe comes courtesy of two good friends: Maris, who posted it on In Good Taste, and Lisa, who created “Sweet William’s Spirited Chocolate Chip Cookies” in honor of her son, William.
+Spirited Chocolate Chip Cookies come courtesy of Lisa Keys who created the bourbon chocolate chip cookies in honor of her son, William.
 His birthday was yesterday and he would have been 26.
-Lisa made him a carrot cake with “warm spices and no nuts”, which makes me wonder if William did not like nuts or if he just did not like them in carrot cake.
+Lisa also made him a carrot cake with “warm spices and no nuts”, which makes me wonder if William did not like nuts or if he just did not like them in carrot cake.

-Lisa mentioned that William liked Jack Daniel’s, but I am fairly confident he wouldn’t have liked Blanton’s bourbon, which is what I used.
+What he did like was bourbon.
+Lisa mentioned that William liked Jack Daniel’s, but I am fairly confident he would have also liked Blanton’s, which is what I used.
 It’s a little pricey and I generally do not use it for baking, but we had about 2 tablespoons left and now that it’s gone I have a legitimate excuse to buy another bottle.

 As it happened, the bourbon was barely detectable, so if you’re a bourbon or whiskey fan you may want to serve some bourbon alongside for dunking!
-As for the overall cookies, they were dense and soft, but not at all cakey.
-They reminded me of the old Keebler Soft Baked Chocolate Chip cookies but about 100 times better and with more character.
-Thanks to Maris and Lisa for the recipe.
+The texture of Spirited Chocolate Chip Cookies is dense and soft, but not at all cakey.
+They remind me of the old Keebler Soft Baked Chocolate Chip cookies but about 100 times better and with more character.
+Thanks to Lisa for the recipe.

 - 2 1/4 c. unbleached all-purpose flour